andycodes00/ale2ccc/README.md

 # ale2ccc

-Extract ASC CDL grades from an AvidLogExchange (ALE) file and write out to an ASC ColorCorrectionCollection (CCC)
+Extract ASC CDL grades from an AvidLogExchange (ALE) file format and write out to an ASC ColorCorrectionCollection (CCC)

 My 5 minutes of searching online for a script to do this already proved fruitless.
 So I threw this together.
 Its not pretty, but it gets the job done.